appsmithorg/appsmith-docs/website/docs/connect-data/how-to-guides/setup-datasource-environments.md

 Developers can switch between staging and production environments in the *Edit mode*.
 In addition, users with the necessary permissions can also switch to the staging environment configuration when accessing the app in *View mode*.
 For more information on permissions, you can refer to the [Granular Access Control.](/advanced-concepts/granular-access-control).

-With this, you can create queries and switch between environments.
-As you toggle between environments, the queries would automatically adapt to the chosen environment settings, ensuring widget data changes are reflected.
+This allows you to create queries and switch between environments, with the queries automatically using the selected environment.